PHOTOGRAPHY GUIDELINES FOR CONTRIBUTORS

 COVER and SCENIC PHOTOS

-- Cover photos must be vertical format, have plenty of space at the top, and be extra-large hi-res digital or slide format (approximately 2700 x 3600 pixels or 9 x 12 inches at 300 dpi).
+- Cover photos must be vertical format, have plenty of space at the top, and be extra-large hi-res format (approximately 2700 x 3600 pixels or 9 x 12 inches at 300 dpi).

 - We do like good old boats in scenic settings either at anchor or sailing.
 We also like to show the people aboard and would like to see more covers submitted that show the sailors aboard having a good time.